Saturday, December 3, 2022

 B. The Evidence of Valor and Leadership

 The most definitive evidence of LTC Kok's performance is his status as a "decorated Infantry Commander".
 Specific documentation confirms he was awarded the Bronze Star with Combat "V" (for Valor).
 The inclusion of the "V" device is critical, as it is affixed only to awards granted for acts of heroism involving direct participation in combat operations against an armed enemy force.
-This confirms personal exposure to enemy fire and validates his successful execution of command responsibilities under the immense duress of ground combat, likely while serving in a Captain or Major billet.
+This confirms personal exposure to enemy fire and validates his successful execution of command responsibilities under the immense duress of ground combat, likely while serving in a

 His service included two full years of duty in Vietnam.
 This duration indicates a substantial and prolonged commitment, potentially involving a one-year combat command tour followed by a subsequent year in a staff or advisory role, or alternatively, an extended tour of duty.
 Such extended service allowed him to develop a comprehensive understanding of the tactical and strategic realities of modern counter-insurgency warfare.